-- Note 1: Drive Team Members are the only Team members that are allowed to be in the Alliance Station during a Match. - Note 2: During a Match, Robots may be operated only by the Drive Team Members and/or by software running on the Robot's control system, in accordance with <RE12> and <G9>. - Note 3: Drivers may choose either Alliance Station in which to start the Match and may choose again for which Alliance Station to start the Overtime Period.
-Once the choice is made and the period has begun, Drivers must stay in their chosen Alliance Station.
+- Note 1: Drive Team Members are the only Team members that are allowed to be in the Alliance Station during a Match. - Note 2: During a Match, Robots may be operated only by the Drive Team Members and/or by software running on the Robot's control system, in accordance with <RE12> and <G9>. - Note 3: The Drivers for one Robot will start in the red Alliance Station and the Drivers for the second Robot will start in the blue Alliance Station.
+They may choose to switch sides for the Overtime Period but may never have more than one Robot Drive Team Member in the same Alliance Station during any point in the Match. (ie. One driver stands in the red Alliance Station and the other driver stands in the blue Alliance Station.)